tmmcguire/fbmodules/README.md

 Each call to the **readtoken** and **makesymbol** functions below should return a pair (like the **readtoken** function described above) of the integer symbol type and the symbol object.
 The only requirements of the object are the methods `append` (for use by the **REDUCELEFT** macro) and `insert` (for use by the **REDUCERIGHT** macro).
 These objects are passed around by the rules to build a parse tree, where each non-terminal symbol has a list of child symbols.

-The grammar file read by Bison is fairly normal, but the code associated with the rules should be fairly limited:
+The grammar file read by bison is fairly normal, but the code associated with the rules should be fairly limited:

 * The start rule of the grammar should, when reduced, call the **RETURNTREE** macro with the value of the top of the tree.
 The argument of `RETURNTREE` is the symbol object that represents the top of the parse tree.
 For example: